Broadsign Control Administrator

 Note: You must have a Broadsign Community account to download the installers.
 If you do not have one, please contact your sales representative.
 Also, you must have administrator privileges to install Broadsign Control Administrator.

-How to enable Broadsign Control Administrator's automatic update feature:
+To enable Broadsign Control Administrator's automatic update feature:

 First, verify that a more recent version of Broadsign Control Administrator is available: